The-Marcy-Lab-School-Assignments/swe-sr-2-3-aj-sangida/README.md

 ### Response 1

--->The main difference between **Flexbox** and **Grid** layouts is that **Flexbox** was designed for layouts in either a row or a column, which is _one-dimensional_. **Grid** was designed for layouts in rows, and columns at the same time, which is _two-dimensional_. **Flexbox** works best when you’re arranging elements in one direction.
-Think of it as you organizing your shoes into a straight line.
-When you want to distribute space between items evenly or align-items individually like a navigation bar, a list of cards, or a row of images, **Flexbox** keeps it simple.
+-->The main difference between **Flexbox** and **Grid** layouts is that:

+- **Flexbox** was designed for layouts in either a row or a column, which is _one-dimensional_.

+  - Flexbox works best when you’re arranging elements in one direction.
+  - Think of it as you organizing your shoes into a straight line.
+When you want to distribute space between items evenly or align-items individually like:
+    - a navigation bar
+    - list of cards
+    - row of images

+  Flexbox keeps it simple!

+- **Grid** was designed for layouts in rows, and columns at the same time, which is _two-dimensional_.
--->On the other hand, **Grid** is like arranging pieces on a chess board.
+  - Grid is like arranging pieces on a chess board.
 It allows you to arrange your content in both rows and columns, making it ideal for more complex layouts rather than a simple line-up.
-You would use **Grid** when you need to lay out content in both rows and columns like creating a grid of images or designing a full-page layout.
+  - You would use grid when you need to lay out content in both rows and columns like:
+    - creating a grid of images
+    - designing a full-page layout

 ## Prompt 2